SpaceNetLab/SKYFALL/README.md

    bash time_slot_analysis.sh 3600 64 0.5
    ```

 6. Aggregated_deployment (as shown in Section 5.2.
 You should specify the number of timeslots and throughput degradation, e.g., 3600 and 0.9).
-Throughput degradation could be like 1, 0.9, 0.8, 0.7, 0.6, 0.5 as shown in Section 6.
-Thus, run the following commands sequentially to Aggregate the deployment for various degradations: (one minute taken with our hardware)
+Throughput degradation could be like 0.9, 0.8, 0.7, 0.6, 0.5 as shown in Section 6.
+Thus, run the following commands sequentially to Aggregate the deployment for various degradations:
    ```
-   bash aggregated_deployment.sh 3600 1
    bash aggregated_deployment.sh 3600 0.9
    bash aggregated_deployment.sh 3600 0.8
    bash aggregated_deployment.sh 3600 0.7